 GasBuddy looked at gas price data from the GasBuddy app from Jan.
 1 of last year through Dec.
 16.

 In a press release, Patrick De Haan, head of petroleum analysis at GasBuddy, says:

 “Though there is variation in daily gas prices across different states, the consensus is that filling up at the beginning or end of the work week, on Monday or Friday, is the best way to save money.
 Following Monday, Sunday is the cheapest day to fill-up.”

 How to cut the cost of gas

 Turning to GasBuddy itself is one way to cut the cost of filling up.
 The app helps you locate the cheapest gas stations in your area at any given time.
 GasBuddy also offers rewards to those who join its GasBack program.

 But using GasBuddy is just a start.
-There are many other sensible things you can do to trim your fuel costs.
+There are many other things you can do — or stop doing — to trim your fuel costs.